antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Where this is the case our APIs **SHOULD** support using these additional references as aliases to the same resource.

 Aliases may not guarantee the correct resource will be returned, and in some cases may return more than one resource.
 A judgement should be made to ensure a balance between ease of referring to resources, and accuracy of results.
-Aliases which are likely to exhibit these problems **SHOULD** not be used.
+Aliases which are likely to exhibit these problems **SHOULD NOT** be used.

 Whilst supporting aliases does increase the complexity of an API, providing this behaviour is documented properly, there is no significant loss of clarity or  unambiguousness.
 Clearly there will be *some* loss which highlights the judgement aspect of this guideline.
-In general the cases where this behaviour **SHOULD** be used will be obvious.
+In general, the cases where this behaviour **SHOULD** be used will be obvious.
 If in doubt, you **SHOULD NOT** use an alias.

-For example, the call sign of BAS ship's are not likely to change, the call sign attributes id also an attribute by which a ship is commonly known.
-In this case it would be appropriate to use the ship callsign as an alias to a ship resource.
+For example, the call sign of BAS ship's are not likely to change and an attribute by which a ship is commonly known.
+In this case, it would be appropriate to use the ship callsign as an alias for a ship resource.

 Sources: